keu/docs/cloud/security.md

 ## Architecture

 Astronomer Cloud boasts a hybrid deployment model founded on a Control Plane hosted by Astronomer and a Data Plane that is hosted in your cloud environment.
 It optimizes for security whilst relieving your team of operational overhead.
-For more information, read about our [Architecture](overview.md#architecture).
+For more information, see [Architecture](overview.md#architecture).

 ## Resilience